dacadeorg/tutorials/ICP/rust-smart-contract-101/content/rust-smart-contract-101.md

 The package.json file defines two scripts:

-- generate: This script runs did.sh and then dfx generate to generate Candid interface definitions and other necessary files.
+- `generate`: This script runs did.sh and then dfx generate to generate Candid interface definitions and other necessary files.
-- gen-deploy: This script does the same as generate but also deploys the canister with dfx deploy -y.
+- `gen-deploy`: This script does the same as generate but also deploys the canister with dfx deploy -y.

 You should run the generate script each time you modify, add, or remove exported functions of the canister.
 Otherwise, you may need to modify the Candid file manually.

 With this initial setup, you're ready to dive into the development process.

 In the next sections, we'll delve into the specific details of each file, beginning with src/icp_rust_boilerplate_backend/src/lib.rs.
-Let's start building our ICP Canister step by step!
+Let's start building our ICP Canister step-by-step!

 ## 2. Building the Canister
 In this section, we'll build out our message board ICP Canister.
 We'll implement CRUD (Create, Read, Update, Delete) functionality to manage messages within a Canister.